Episcopal Diocese of Ohio

-The Diocese of Ohio is part of the worldwide Anglican Communion represented in the United States by The Episcopal Church.
+The Diocese of Ohio is diocese of the Episcopal Church in Ohio, United States.
 It was organized in 1817 and was the first diocese established outside of the original 13 colonies.
 The first bishop was Philander Chase.
 Since that time the Diocese has been served by 11 additional bishops.
 The 12th and current bishop, the Right Reverend Anne B. Jolly was ordained and consecrated as bishop in April 2023.

-The Diocese of Ohio is a community of 15,000 baptized members in 80 parishes in the northern 48 counties of the State of Ohio.
+The Diocese of Ohio includes 80 parishes in the northern 48 counties of the State of Ohio.
 The diocese was contiguous with the state of Ohio, but was divided into two dioceses in 1875, due to the geographical size of the diocese and the poor health of Bishops MacIlvaine and Bedell.
 The Episcopal Diocese of Ohio, which retained the original name, and the Diocese of Southern Ohio headquartered in Cincinnati.
 It is one of 15 dioceses that make up the Province of the Midwest (Province 5).

+In 2024, the diocese reported average Sunday attendance (ASA) of 3,986 persons; this was a relative decrease from 5,937 reported in 2016.
+Between 2015 and 2023, reported membership declined from 19,288 to 13,921.
+No membership statistics were reported in 2024 national parochial reports.
+The 80 congregations of the diocese reported $14,545,189 of plate and pledge income in 2024.

 Originally the diocesan see, or headquarters city, was located in Gambier in south-central Ohio, but moved to Cleveland shortly after the diocesan split.
 Offices are located on Euclid Avenue near Trinity Cathedral, the cathedral of the diocese.